matt769/Hexapod/README.md

 `core` provides a library to control a hexapod type robot.
 It has been written with microcontrollers in mind and should be portable with only extremely minor changes.
 However, I don't expect it to run (well) on more basic microcontrollers - I will probably try building a physical version usiin a Teensy 4 (though this is probably overkill).
 The main aim was to provide very flexible and smooth control of all types of movement simultaneously.
 The hexapod can walk in any direction, while turning, while moving it's body through 6DoF.
 The leg height, stride length and stance width are all adjustable and the hexapod will update naturally whether stationary of moving.

-There should also be no real code changes required if/when changing the general configuration i.e. position and orientation of legs, and even number of legs.
-As long as the robot knows where the legs are located (a transform for each leg) and what order to move them in (already present for the 6 legged version here), that is sufficient for full functionality.
+The structure of the robot is also very configurable (explained further below) and the number of legs, their positions and dimensions.

 `vis` provides additional code for visualisation using ROS and RViz. `demo.launch` shows a preset demo of movements, and `control.launch` provides keyboard control of the hexapod (the controls are printed on the screen).
+There are also several urdf examples provided - a robot of the appropriate configuration is derived and built automatically from the urdf.

 ## Visualisation demo
 https://youtu.be/P0InG3q7VjE